osmocom/pysim/docs/put_key-tutorial.rst

 In the following we will discuss how to add an entirely new keyset.
 The procedure is almost identical with the key rotation procedure we have already discussed and it is assumed that all details about the key rotation are understood.
-In this section we will go into more detail and and illustrate how to provision new 3DES, `AES128` and `AES256` keysets.
+In this section we will go into more detail and illustrate how to provision new 3DES, `AES128` and `AES256` keysets.

 It is important to keep in mind that storage space on smartcard is a precious resource.
 In many cases the amount of keysets that a Security Domain can store is limited.
 In some situations you may be forced to sacrifice one of your